guard/guard/README.md

 ### Signals

-You can also interact with Guard by sending POSIX signals to the Guard process (all but Windows).
+You can also interact with Guard by sending POSIX signals to the Guard process (all but Windows and JRuby).

 #### Pause watching